ali-abaszadeh/Vay/README.md

 ■ if possible: list of kernel modules

-This test task has been executed and done successfully on the ubuntu 20.04.
+This test task has been executed and done successfully on the Mint 20.

 ## Installation